silverstripe/silverstripe-lessons-v4/README.md

 <td>

-$Image.FixMax(width, height)
+$Image.Pad(width, height)

 </td>

 <td>

 Force the image to be a certain width and height.
-If one dimension falls short, add padding.
+If one dimension falls short, add padding (defaulting to white).

 </td>